 In Wilson’s vision of the post-war world, all nations (not just the losers) would reduce their armed forces, preserve the freedom of the seas and join an international peacekeeping organization called the League of Nations.
 But his fellow Allied leaders rejected much of his plan as naive and too idealistic.
 The French, in particular, wanted Germany to pay a heavy price for the war, including loss of territory, disarmament and payment of reparations, while the British saw Wilson’s plan as a threat to their supremacy in Europe.

-Black Thursday brings the roaring twenties to a screaming halt, ushering in a world-wide an economic depression.
+Black Thursday brings the roaring twenties to a screaming halt, ushering in a worldwide economic depression.

 Aside from affecting Germany, the Treaty of Versailles might have caused the Great Depression.